 My family farm in the county of Devon and we produce beef and lamb.
 I love British Food and Farming and am currently a Farmers Weekly Rising Star, former National Federation of Young Farmers Clubs' Chairman and Harper Adams University Agriculture Graduate.

-My name is Josh Dowbiggin and I am currently studying Agriculture at Harper Adams University.
+My name is Josh Dowbiggin and I am Junior Agricultural Manager at the Co-op and member of Co-op's Young Farming Pioneers.

 Hi my name is Mary Ankers, I am a dairy farmer from Cheshire and we have a herd of 160 pedigree Holsteins established 50 years ago.